-Open Source Bridge (AKA OSBridge) is an annual open source conference in Portland Oregon where many indieweb talks have been given over the years, and the event which served as an anchor for the immediately adjacent very first IndieWebCamp in 2011.
+Open Source Bridge (AKA OSBridge) was an annual open source conference in Portland Oregon from 2009-2018 where many IndieWeb talks have been given over the years, and the event which served as an anchor for the immediately adjacent very first IndieWebCamp in 2011.

-Open Source Bridge provides an excellent opportunity to learn about the latest in grassroots open source development, design, and community.
+Open Source Bridge provided an excellent opportunity to learn about the latest in grassroots open source development, design, and community.

-Aside from organized talks, there is also a one day BarCamp on the Friday of OSBridge week, which provides an opportunity to show-up and propose a break-out session to discuss whatever about open source you'd like to discuss.
+Aside from organized talks, there was also a one day BarCamp on the Friday of OSBridge week, which provided an opportunity to show-up and propose a break-out session to discuss whatever about open source you'd like to discuss.